 Many times, a question doesn’t need an answer.
 Rather, it needs another question.
-When your elementary age child asks you how to spell a specific word, for instance, instead of telling him or her the answer, turn the query back to them and ask them where they think they could go to find the answer.
-When they return an assignment, instead of pointing out what is wrong, you could ask them to review it again and give you their ideas on how to improve it.
+When your elementary-age child asks you how to spell a specific word, for instance, instead of telling him or her the answer, turn the query back to them and ask them where they think they could go to find the answer.
+When they return an assignment, instead of pointing out what is wrong, you could ask them to review it again and give you their ideas on improving it.
 If they weren’t able to finish something on time, ask them if they can think of a way to budget their time better.
 Moving from telling to asking indicates to your child that you trust them to be able to find answers on their own.

 Trust is a double-sided coin.
 Trusting your child to work more independently means understanding that they are going to fall flat sometimes.
 It also means letting them do just that and letting them determine how to pick themselves up again.
-Obviously the path of least resistance is to immediately rush to a child’s aid when they falter, but in the long run, helping them figure out how to problem solve is much more beneficial.
+Obviously, the path of least resistance is to immediately rush to a child’s aid when they falter, but in the long run, helping them figure out how to problem-solve is much more beneficial.

 With all the curriculum options for homeschooling today, when you have considered your choices, “independence” might not have been high on the list.
 Perhaps it should be.
-A program that requires a student to follow outside instructions, that lets them choose when and how to use it, and that makes them accountable to what they are learning will move children toward independent learning much more swiftly.
+A program that requires a student to follow outside instructions, that lets them choose when and how to use it, and makes them accountable to what they are learning will move children toward independent learning much more swiftly.

-Many times, when a subject lesson is complete, we’re ready to move on to the next lesson but our homeschoolers aren’t.
+Many times when a subject lesson is complete, we’re ready to move on to the next lesson, but our homeschoolers aren’t.
 They may still have questions that are unanswered, or the topic may have triggered a whole new curiosity.
-When you are planning out your homeschool day, figure in room for these “rabbit trails.”
+When you are planning out your homeschool day, figure in some room for these “rabbit trails.”
 Never view a question as an interruption of your plan; instead, see it as an opportunity for your homeschooler to look up an answer or even test a theory.
 Let your motto be that you haven’t finished a lesson until everyone’s curiosity has been satiated.